Green Artist

 Blogging about your work is a great effective (and free) way to get your artwork out into the world.
 There are many free blogging websites you can join to help promote your art!
 Marketing can be expensive, but with social media and blogging, it can be free.

-Blogging about my art here on the Green Artist Blog helps get my work and content out into the world while also driving traffic to my shop website as well.
+Though I do personally pay for mine, blogging about my art here on the Green Artist Blog helps get my work and content out into the world while also driving traffic to my shop website as well.

 Make Friends With Other Artists